Have you seen red circles on your dog's belly?

-These red circles look terrible!
-They're actually nothing to worry about according to the vet hospital reporting this news.
-My younger dog had ringworm and these spots remind me of that so it's very good to know this is not the case!
-That being said, even though this shouldn't be a major concern for dog owners, I would always recommend checking with your vet when you see a rash like this or anything that flares up quickly.
+These red circles look terrible, but they're actually nothing to worry about.
+It's easy to confuse these little red spots with much more serious skin conditions like ringworm, so the panic most dog owners feel when they see these spots on their dog is understandable.
+That being said, even though this shouldn't be a major concern for dog owners, you should always check with your vet when you see a rash like this or anything that flares up quickly.
 Allergies are nothing to mess around with, and if you diagnose something incorrectly, you and your pup can pay the price with itchiness and misery.

 The Morinville Veterinary Clinic in Alberta, Canada, recently shared a message about a common affliction on its Facebook page to reassure pet parents that are seeing large red circles on their dog's belly as they were getting a lot of calls.